renderbox/django-permafrost/README.md

 This would be added to your Django `settings.py` file (or, at least, included into).

-In the above, we define the User category, give it the localizeable label of "User" and provide two permissions in the "Natural Key" format (since PKs can be unreliable with permissions), the first is optional and the second is required.
+In the above, we define the User category, give it the localizable label of "User" and provide two permissions in the "Natural Key" format (since PKs can be unreliable with permissions), the first is optional and the second is required.

 There is also an access_level setting to help make sorting access levels more easily.

-## Reconmendations
+## Recommendations

-It is reconmeded that you update your code to use PermafrotRole's built-in functions to add users and permissions.
+It is recommended that you update your code to use PermafrotRole's built-in functions to add users and permissions.
 They add an extra level of checking to make sure the permissions passed in are allowed by the PERMAFROST_CATEGORIES configuration.

 For example, permissions on a Group:
 ```python